KiranSatyaRaj/mazesolver_py/README.md

 # mazesolver_py

 - This project is in progress.
+- The objective of this project is to create a maze in a blank canvas and solve it, It uses the [tkinter](https://docs.python.org/3/library/tkinter.html) module to import the canvas and widget functionality.
 - But you can try running the project in your local system(assuming that it's a Linux system or WSL)
 - fork the project
 - Open your terminal(ctrl + alt + t) and execute